GoogleCloudPlatform/PerfKitBenchmarker/README.md

 You also need the software dependencies, which are mostly command line tools and credentials to access your accounts without a password.
 The following steps should help you get the CLI tool auth in place.

-If you are running on Windows, you will need to install Github Windows since it includes tools like openssl and an ssh client.
+If you are running on Windows, you will need to install GitHub Windows since it includes tools like openssl and an ssh client.
 Alternatively you can install Cygwin since it should include the same tools.

-## Install python 2 (and pip)
+## Install Python 2.7 (and pip)
-If you are running on Windows, get the latest version of python 2 [here](https://www.python.org/downloads/windows/).
+If you are running on Windows, get the latest version of Python 2.7 [here](https://www.python.org/downloads/windows/).
 This should have pip bundled with it.
 Make sure your PATH environment variable is set so that you can use both `python` and `pip` on the commandline (you can have the installer do it for you if you select the correct option).